Nature Conservancy of Canada: Funding and private donations

 In addition to funding from various levels of government, NCC’s accepts donations from individuals, foundations and corporations.
 Landowners can also donate ecologically important properties to the organization and receive tax incentives in return under the Ecogift program.

 Leadership

 After serving as president and CEO of NCC for 23 years, John Lounds retired from the role in 2020.
 NCC’s current president and CEO is Catherine Grenier.

 Honours and awards

 In 2020, NCC was selected as one of “Canada’s best charities” by Maclean’s magazine and in 2021 was added to Charity Intelligence’s “Top 100 Charities.”
 Other accolades include consistently ranking at the top of the MoneySense Charity 100, an annual list that ranks Canadian charities on their finances and transparency, from 2010 to 2019, a four-star rating from Charity Intelligence in 2019 and making the Financial Post’s “Charities of the Year” list in 2014, 2015 and 2017.

-Media

-NCC produces a quarterly magazine, the Nature Conservancy of Canada Magazine.
-The organization also has a blog called Land Lines — ranked as one of the “Top 100 Nature Blogs” in 2021 — and is active on social media, including on Twitter (@NCC_CNC) and Instagram (ncc_cnc).